 |accessed 24.11.16 via

 Due to the weather, no ships can sail and he becomes the guest of Lord Waterford for the next week, visiting the city and environs.
-On the 19th November he received news of a potential sailing via Passage East to Swansea in the Bristol channel.
+On the 19th of November, he received news of a potential sailing via Passage East to Swansea in the Bristol channel.
 He immediately set out for the village to look over the ship.

 Passage we are told is a little town covering a small beach between the river and the steep rocks which threaten the roofs of many of the houses.
 It affords an excellent anchorage, and the place is populated almost entirely with customs officers.
-At anchor is a kings man-o-war, and two naval cutters who he is told are constantly on station to combat smugglers. de Bombells is less than impressed with the character of the ships captain offering him a berth to England however, and the ridiculous high price sealed the decision to remain.
+At anchor is a kings man-o-war, and two naval cutters who he is told are constantly on station to combat smugglers. de Bombells is less than impressed with the character of the ship’s captain offering him a berth to England however, and the ridiculously high price sealed the decision to remain.

 On the 20th of November he drove to Ballycanvan to visit with a man we have often referred to here, Cornelius Bolton.
-At the time, Bolton is laying the foundations to a fine mansion, (the now Faithlegg House Hotel) which we are told will be a good location to all the enterprises currently taking place at Cheekpoint.
+At the time, Bolton is laying the foundations to a fine mansion, (the now Faithlegg House Hotel) which we are told will be a good location for all the enterprises currently taking place at Cheekpoint.
 During the day he calls to the village where the harbour is under construction, in anticipation of the basing of the official second mail route between Ireland and England.